hashicorp-services/tfm/site/docs/migration/example-scenarios.md

 ## Happy Path Scenario

 Customer has been running Terraform Enterprise and has decided to move to Terraform Cloud.
-As part of choosing to buy than build their tools, they are embarking on using as many tools as a service.
+As part of choosing to buy than build their suite of platform tools and services, they are embarking on using as many tools as a service.
 Terraform Cloud is one of them.

 ### VCS
 They have already migrated or starting using a Version Control System (VCS) in the cloud (eg Github, Gitlab or Azure DevOps).